Training

 Our History

 Laurie arrived at her first day of Schutzhund training with her left ankle in a cast, her 3 month puppy on a leash, her 16 month old son in an umbrella stroller, her training bag over one shoulder and a diaper bag over the handles of the stroller.
 Not an auspicious beginning!
-The breeder later confided to Laurie that when she arrived that first day, despite her handicaps, she knew Laurie would make it.
+The breeder later confided to Laurie that when she arrived that first day, despite her handicaps, he knew Laurie would make it.

 Sam and Laurie obtained their Schutzhund I (it took 3 tries), their AD, their Koerung, SG in a German Style confirmation show and finally their Schutzhund II.
 At the same time they joined a Search and Rescue Team and completed their training in basic Search and Rescue, Cadaver Search, and Water Search.
 In their spare time, Sam learned to pull the kids in a wagon or on a sled.
 No one bothered to tell Laurie that "one dog can't do it all", so they did.

 In 1991 Laurie moved to Missouri and decided to offer her services to the Sheriff's Department.
 Three weeks later the Department took her up on the offer.
 The Sheriff's Department needed Laurie and Sam's help to find a diver who had drowned during a training exercise.
-After saying they would be "happy to help," Sam performed like a true professional, making a picture perfect indications.
+After saying they would be "happy to help," Sam performed like a true professional, making a picture perfect indication.
 Laurie didn't find out until later that nobody thought they could actually do it.
 The diver was exactly where Sam indicated, at a depth of 139 ft.
 Laurie was just as amazed as everyone else.
 Within one year Laurie was a member of the Sheriff's Department.
 She went through the Law Enforcement Academy and has not stopped learning or training since.

 Laurie has 24 years of experience in training and breeding German Shepherds.
 She has been an examiner for several Police Canine Associations and is presently President/Training Director for the American Police and Search Dog Assoc., in addition to being in charge of the Examiner Apprenticeship program.